-A driver's three best heats are considered for the results.
+A driver's three best heats are considered for the results except in water festivals where all three heats are to count.

 When through force majeure (bad weather etc.) the heats are reduced in number or length the final positions are a valid race result.